-In the 19th century, hospice care was provided by women – they were always volunteers and mostly came from churches.
-In the 20th century, more hospitals with hospice care were opened: ordinary people helped equip them, found furniture, and did repairs.
-Then came the Sisters of Mercy, who helped the impoverished population of Dublin, and then spread good deeds around the world.
+The origins of hospice care can be traced back to the 19th century, when it was provided by volunteers from churches.
+In the 20th century, more hospitals with hospice care were opened, with the help of ordinary people who donated furniture and performed repairs.
+Then came the Sisters of Mercy, who helped the impoverished population of Dublin and eventually spread their good deeds around the world.

-- is intended not only for the elderly, but for all people who are faced with terrible diseases;
+- Hospice care is not only intended for the elderly, but for all people facing a terminal illness.

 World Hospice and Palliative Care Day is observed on October 9 each year.